Are you a vegan fast food fan? Here are all the vegan options you need to know about on the KFC vegan menu from the KFC Vegan Burger to Nuggets.

 Five years ago, the thought of vegan options at KFC seemed downright impossible.
 But if the last few years have taught us anything, it’s that the impossible is very much possible.

-Now, we’re entering a new era where vegans can walk into virtually any fast-food outlet and expect to be catered for.
+Now, we’re entering a new era where vegans can walk into virtually any fast-food outlet and expect to be catered for, and vegan options at chain restaurants have become the norm.
 And 2022 marks the year where that became a reality at KFC.

 In 2019, KFC tested the plant-based market with their ‘Imposter Burger’, which was made available at select restaurants across the country for January.
 Intended to last the month, the Imposter Burger sold out in just a few days, and its overwhelming popularity prompted a bigger roll-out the following year.

 This year, it has reached hero status and has been granted a permanent place on the menu, albeit with a new name — the ‘KFC Vegan Burger’.

 So dining at KFC as a vegan is now very much possible!
 In-store, their menu is marked with symbols so that you can easily identify what’s vegan, and their website has further allergen and nutrition information (more on this below).

 The full list of vegan options at KFC include:

 - KFC Vegan Nuggets

 - Baked Beans